 Just like in any other form of authentication, network-level authentication methods confirm that users are who they claim to be.
 In this case, the system distinguishes legitimate users from illegitimate ones.
 The most common forms are two-factor, tokens, computer recognition, and single-sign-on authentication methods.

 The way we authenticate passports and other documents are through a database.
-Once users verify themselves, then they need to authenticate themselves to validate their identities.
+Once users verify themselves, then they need to authenticate themselves to validate their user identities.
 The most commonly used practices for this can be Session-Based authentication and OpenID Connect authentication.

 It is important for banks to have a proper authentication system set up, ensuring that users are who they say they are and not fraudsters.
 They use PIN numbers a lot, and other forms of knowledge-based identification.
-Also, they turn to Multi-Factor Authentication methods, which prevent the vast majority of attacks that rely on stolen credentials.
+Also, they turn to Multi - Factor Authentication methods, which prevent the vast majority of attacks that rely on stolen credentials.

 There are many options for developers to set up a proper authentication system for a web browser.
 Depending on a single use case and a goal, the most common methods are HTTP Basic Authentication, HTTP Digest Authentication, Session-based Authentication, and Token-based Authentication.